 “What is the meaning of this?”
 Durand demanded.
 “Monsieur Claudette.
 Is that you?
 What is going on?”

-Jean reached behind his back and pulled a large khukuri knife, brandishing it in front of him, letting the moonlight reflected off its silver blade.
+Jean reached behind his back and pulled a large khukuri knife, brandishing it in front of him, letting the moonlight reflect off its silver blade.
 “It is I, Monsieur Durand.”
 He said.
 “This is the monster that has been plaguing you.”

 The dark figure hissed angrily, pulling back a hood which had cloaked its face.
 It turned back toward Monsieur Durand and grimaced.
 Monsieur Durand took an involuntary step back, shocked at the sight before him.
 The dark figure’s face was contorted and ill-shapen.
 For teeth, it had long sharp fangs.
 It was not human.